JJHH17/breezo/README.md

 # breezo
 A simple weather web application using the Visual Crossing API.
+This application uses a proxy server for API Key handling and security.

 # General info
 - This is a simple weather web application using the Visual Crossing API.